 To align the GGCS more closely with the way producers submit information to Ofgem under the Renewable Heat Incentive, RGGOs created from October 2017 onwards have been given a technology/feedstock identifier based on the fuel classification of the feedstocks used.

 |MW||Biomethane from wastes|

-As new types of green gas such as bio-SNG and low carbon and renewable hydrogen begin to enter the market we will create new technology/feedstock identifiers.
+As further types of green gas such as bio-SNG and green hydrogen begin to enter the market we will create new technology/feedstock identifiers.